Let's Make Love: Songs

+In popular culture

+In the 1992 film Cool World, Kim Basinger performed impressions of Marilyn Monroe with Frank Sinatra Jr. singing the title song of the original film.

 Novelization

-In advance of the film's release (as was the custom of the era), a paperback novelization of the screenplay was published by Bantam Books, by-lined Matthew Andrews, which seems to have been a pseudonym.
-Publication year, 1960; cover price 35¢.
+In advance of the film's release (as was the custom of the era), a paperback novelization of the screenplay was published in 1960 by Bantam Books, by-lined by Matthew Andrews, which seems to have been a pseudonym.